The Inn at Benton Hot Springs combines rustic tranquility with the rich history of the mining town the bed-and-breakfast

 The adjacent two-bedroom bungalow is nestled just 150 yards east of the main inn building and features stunning mountain views, a 1960s décor theme throughout.

 The master suite has a queen-size bed (a smaller bedroom offers a full bed), a fully-stocked kitchen, a lovely sunroom and porch, and a hot tub with breathtaking vistas of the White Mountains.

 There is no breakfast available for guests of the bungalow (breakfast service is for inn guests only), smoking is permitted outside all units, and AT&T cellular service is available in the area.
 The bungalow also features satellite television and is pet-friendly.

-The Conway House is one of the oldest structures in the historic mining town, was originally a boarding house during the 1870s (run by a woman named Mrs. Clausen) and later was used as a part-time home of a local rancher and then as a residence for an area schoolteacher, Edna Beamon.
+The Conway House is one of the oldest structures in the historic mining town; it was originally a boarding house during the 1870s (run by a woman named Mrs. Clausen) and later was used as a part-time home of a local rancher and then as a residence for an area schoolteacher, Edna Beamon.
 The home was renovated during the early 2000s into a Western ranch-style design.

 Antiques are scattered throughout the Conway House, and the main features include three spacious and comfortable bedrooms.
-Conway House comes with a fully-stocked kitchen, large, cozy living room, and a lovely bathroom with a large, antique-style porcelain tub.
+Conway House comes with a fully-stocked kitchen, a large, cozy living room, and a lovely bathroom with a large, antique-style porcelain tub.
 There is also an outdoor tiled shower, a large front porch that’s perfect for taking in views of the White Mountains, and even a private tiled hot tub located outside for guests to enjoy.

 Where is Benton Hot Springs